-Xilinx sponsors technical seminars at locations throughout North America, Europe, and Asia.
+Xilinx sponsors technical seminars at locations throughout the world.

-Product-oriented seminars are directed toward new and potential users of Field Programmable Gate Arrays.
-These seminars include a basic description of the Logic Cell Array architecture and the benefits of this technology.
+Product-oriented seminars are directed toward new and potential users of FPGAs and EPLDs.
+These seminars include basic descriptions of the Logic Cell Array and EPLD architectures and the benefits of these technologies.
 Experienced users will also find these seminars useful for learning about newly released products from Xilinx.
-Users' Group meetings are intended for experienced users of Xilinx Field Programmable Gate Arrays, and emphasize the use of the various development system tools to generate LCA-based designs.
+Users' Group meetings and Advanced Training sessions are intended for experienced users of Xilinx FPGAs and EPLDs.
+Emphasis is on taking advantage of the advanced features of the various development system tools to generate FPGA and EPLD designs.